Kids

 Early Literacy Tips from Reading Rockets*

 Reading Rockets is a national public media literacy initiative offering information and resources on how young kids learn to read, why so many struggle, and how caring adults can help.
-Please visit their website for LOTS of wonderful information, including early literacy tips for parents of preschoolers.

 Educational Websites